Nathan-Hades/nathanstweaks/README.md

 - Experience
 - Spells

 Attention is paid to what abilities your character has.
 Alternatively, you can get the 300 Gold from Firebead Elvenhair

+#### 2.7.
+New player characters created in BG2 receive the manuals from BG1 (BG2EE)
+If your character has exactly 89000 EP at the beginning of BG2EE (which hopefully only non-imported characters have), you will receive:
+- +1 Strengt
+- +1 Dexterity
+- +1 Constitution
+- +1 Intelligence
+- +3 Wisdom
+- +1 Charisma

 ### 3. Graphic/UI